-Madhu Chugh's practice focuses on governmental investigations and providing strategic counsel to clients facing complex and high-stakes regulatory issues, particularly in the healthcare sector.
-She has assisted companies with numerous federal agency and congressional inquiries as they navigate matters falling at the intersection of law, policy, and business.
-Ms. Chugh has also filed numerous briefs in federal court and has advised clients on constitutional and statutory issues.
+Madhu Chugh's practice focuses on governmental enforcement actions, congressional inquiries, internal investigations and high-stakes litigation, particularly in the healthcare, pharmaceuticals, defense and technology sectors.
+She has helped numerous clients navigate crises, providing strategic counsel to companies facing complex regulatory issues at the intersection of law, policy and business.
+Ms. Chugh has also filed numerous briefs in federal and state courts and has advised clients on constitutional and statutory issues.

 Ms. Chugh has deep experience working on healthcare issues.
 She teaches Health Law & Policy as an adjunct professor at Georgetown University Law Center and is a scholar at the O'Neill Institute for National and Global Health Law at Georgetown.
 In 2009, at the invitation of the O'Neill Institute, Ms. Chugh published the article, “Executive Authority to Reform Health,” which analyzed the scope of the President's constitutional and statutory power to enact healthcare reform.